 Competition Fixture means any match that is administered by LVSL and includes matches to which LVSL appoints Match Official(s).
 This will include pre-season friendly matches.

-Cup Fixture means any knock-out cup match, fixture or other event organised and/or administered by LVSL or FA before, after or in conjunction with a Regular Season and includes, but is not limited to, the FA Cup, the Battle of Britain, Browne/Huizer Cup, Nan Bosma Cup and LVSL Final’s Series Premierships.
+Cup Fixture means any knock-out cup match, fixture or other event organised and/or administered by LVSL before, after or in conjunction with a Regular Season and includes, but is not limited to, LVSL Final’s and Cup Series Premierships.

 Default Notice means a notice of default issued by LVSL in relation to an amount owed to LVSL by a Club or a player which that Club or player has failed to pay in accordance with Rule 1.4.